First-order phase transition between superconductivity and charge/spin-density wave as the reason of their coexistence in organic metals: Discussion and conclusion

 In organic metals the DW phase transition temperature $T_\text{cDW}$ is usually much higher than the SC transition temperature $T_\text{cSC}$.
 This is a general situation, which happens in many other compounds where CDW or SDW coexists with superconductivity \cite{Review1Gabovich,ReviewGabovich2002}.
-This difference of $T_\text{cDW}$ and $T_\text{cSC}$ appears because for the formation of a DW the usually strong repulsive Coulomb e-e interaction is suitable, while for the Cooper pairing only the e-e attraction via phonons or via other mediating quasi-particle is needed, which usually competes with the strong Coulomb repulsion.
-Therefore, in our analysis we disregarded the influence of superconductivity on DW phase diagram.
+This difference of $T_\text{cDW}$ and $T_\text{cSC}$ appears because for the formation of a DW the usually strong repulsive Coulomb $e$-$e$ interaction is suitable, while for the Cooper pairing only the $e$-$e$ attraction via phonons or via other mediating quasi-particle is needed, which usually competes with the strong Coulomb repulsion.
+The energy scale of SC is, normally, also much smaller than that of DW.
+Then there is no much difference between the DW-SC and DW-metal phase transition.
+Therefore, in our analysis we disregarded the influence of superconductivity on the DW phase diagram.
 Similar approximation to study the spatial inhomogeneity of SDW phase and the properties of superconductivity on a DW background was used in Refs. \cite{GGPRB2007,GrigorievPRB2008,GG,GrigPhysicaB2009}.
-However, when the DW is almost destroyed by the antinesting parameter, so that $T_\text{cDW}\sim T_\text{cSC}$, the SC may influence the DW.
-This mutual influence of SDW and SC can be analyzed by studying two order parameters simultaneously \cite{Imry1975,Watanabe1985,Ivanov2009}, but its realization for a more complicated DW phase diagram and the antinesting term in electron dispersion is still missing.
+However, when the DW is almost destroyed by the antinesting parameter, so that $T_\text{cDW}\sim T_\text{cSC}$, the SC may affect the DW.
+This mutual influence of SDW and SC can be analyzed by studying two order parameters simultaneously \cite{Imry1975,Watanabe1985,Ivanov2009}, but its realization for a more complicated DW phase diagram and with the antinesting term in electron dispersion is still missing.
+DW and SC compete, because both open a gap and require the electronic states on the Fermi level.
+Hence, the coefficient before the biquadratic term in the Landau free-energy expansion with two order parameters is positive.
 By analogy with a simpler case \cite{Watanabe1985}, this interplay is expected to reduce the DW region on the phase diagram and to favor the first-order phase transition between DW and SC.
+Hence, the emergence of superconductivity in the metallic domains below the SC transition temperature $T_\text{cSC}$ retains our main results and even expands the parametric region of the first-order phase transition and of spatial phase segregation.